mnov88/gdpred/content/Articles/Article 54.md

 ---
 title: "Article 54"
  subtitle: "Rules on the establishment of the supervisory authority"
 tags:
   - article
+type: "article"
 ---
 ## Rules on the establishment of the supervisory authority